DanielTisue/e-comm.page.app/README.md

-# E-commerce Skate Deck Display Page
+# REACT: E-commerce SkateDeck Page
 * This was an exploration into Create-React-App.
 Its is a single page display rendering 9 examples of skateboards.

 ## Summary